Why Data Protection Matters: A Guide to Safeguarding Personal Information

 Law No. 27 of 2022 on Personal Data Protectionicon for new tab in Indonesia establishes the legal framework for protecting personal data.
 This law covers two categories:

-The PDP Law outlines strict obligations for businesses to protect personal data from unauthorized access, misuse, and breaches.
-Compliance is not optional; it is a necessity to maintain operational integrity, safeguard business assets, and avoid legal repercussions.
+Under the PDP Law, businesses are obligated to implement strong protections to prevent unauthorized access, misuse, and data breaches.
+Compliance is mandatory to maintain operational integrity, protect business assets, and avoid significant legal penalties.

 Consequences of Data Breaches